What to do When Clients Get in Their Own Way

 Curt Widhalm 42:37

 We would love to hear more from you.
-You can talk about the episode in our Facebook groups bot and therapists group, let us know on social media or leave us a rating and review but we’d love to hear about how you handle therapy interfering behaviors from your clients.
-And you can check out our show notes at MTSGpodcast.com.
-And also check out the now entirely virtual therapy reimagined 2021 conference, we’ve had to make some adjustments.
+You can talk about the episode in our Facebook group: Modern Therapists Group, let us know on social media or leave us a rating and review but we’d love to hear about how you handle therapy interfering behaviors from your clients.
+And you can check out our show notes at mtsgpodcast.com.
+And also check out the now entirely virtual Therapy Reimagined 2021 Conference, we’ve had to make some adjustments.
 We’re looking at the COVID numbers and decided that we’d love to hang out with you.
-We don’t want to hang out with the Delta pair yet.
-So join us online you can get your virtual tickets over at therapyreimaginedconference.com And until next time I’m Curt Widhalm with Katie Vernoy.
+We don’t want to hang out with the Delta variant.
+So join us online you can get your virtual tickets over at therapyreimaginedconference.com.
+And until next time I’m Curt Widhalm with Katie Vernoy.